 VMware vSphere 7.0 is the next version of vSphere!
 Now we can talk about it here.

-Our current lab is only a nested lab at the moment, running VMware Workstation 15.5.
+My current lab is only a nested lab at the moment, running VMware Workstation.

-Previously I was running 3 host vSAN cluster.
+Previously I was running 3 hosts vSAN cluster.

 VMware vSphere 7.0 Blog Posts on ESX Virtualization

 - VMware vCenter Server 7.03 U3g – Download and patch